Discord-AntiScam/scam-links/.github/ISSUE_TEMPLATE/url-request.md

 ---
-name: URL request
+name: URL Request
-about: Suggest a URL for this project
+about: Request a URL for the database
 title: "[URL]"
 labels: ''
 assignees: ''